GoogleCloudPlatform/python-docs-samples/appengine/flexible/django_cloudsql/README.md

 The app can be deployed by running

-    gcloud app deploy app.yaml --set-default --version=1 --promote
+    gcloud app deploy

 which deploys to version 1, and `promote` makes version 1 the default version.

-Now you can view the admin panel of your deployed site at https://<your-app-id>.appspot.com/admin
+Now you can view the admin panel of your deployed site at https://<your-app-id>.appspot.com/admin.

 ## Contributing changes